CyVerse-learning-materials/SciApps_guide/association.rst

 *Step 1: Importing the Workflow*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This step will show you how to import the Association workflow into your own workspace.
+This step will demonstrate how to import the Association workflow into your own workspace.

   1. Log into SciApps at https://www.SciApps.org.